Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The encoding is designed to provide the following properties:

-* A bounded maximum encoding size for any Cell (currently 8191 bytes)
+* A bounded maximum encoding size for any Cell
 * Very fast serialisation and deserialisation, with minimal requirements for temporary object allocation.
 * Uniqueness of encoding - there is a 1:1 mapping between object values and valid encodings.
 This means that Data Object equality can be determined by comparing hashes of encodings.
-* Self describing format: given an valid Cell encoding, the Data Object can be reconstructed without additional context
+* Self describing format: given an valid encoding, the Data Object can be reconstructed without additional context

 #### Embedding

 Small Data Objects are Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
 In most cases, this avoids the need to construct and store separate cells for small primitive values.

-Currently, most data objects with an encoding size of up to 140 bytes are embedded.

 #### Cell IDs as storage keys